 ISR Primary Campus is housed in the 1912 heritage schoolhouse designed by renowned Latvian architect Reinholds Georgs Šmēlings.
 The facilities include general classrooms, a cafeteria, a library, a music room, an art room, a gym as well as rooms for Latvian and French languages.

-The school has a playground and a football field right outside the school doors.
+The school has a wonderful green yard for outdoor activities and a football field right outside the school doors.

 Parking